andrewzenkov/summary/Nodejs.md

-### Source root/path for nodejs project.
+### Root path for nodejs project.
 The easist and fastest way.

 #### Typescript (in root file) index.js
 ```